-Base-catalyzed coupling of a nitrile and a 1,2-azole previously coordinated to Ru(II) dmso complexes allow to synthesize new 1,2-azolylamidino complexes fac-[RuCl(dmso)3(NH=C(R)az- κ^2 N,N)]OTf (R = Me, Ph; az = pz, indz) after chloride abstraction.
-The 1,2-azolylamidino complexes, as well as the parent 1,2azole complexes are active both as the electro- and photocatalysts for the reduction of CO2, as demonstrated by proof-of-concept trials that led to the production of CO and trace amounts of formate.
-These results open the door to new complexes displaying this interesting behaviour, since so far the use of Ru(II) mono(bipy) complexes was limited to carbonyl complexes of the type [Ru(bipy)(CO)2X2].
-The fact that 1,2azolylamidino ligands with different electronic and steric features may be easily obtained in situ may encourage future developments in this area, given the decisive role of the presence of substituents of the diimine ligand on the electrocatalyzed reduction of CO2.
+Base-catalyzed coupling of a nitrile and a 1,2-azole previously coordinated to Ru(II) DMSO complexes allows the synthesis of new 1,2-azolylamidino complexes fac-[RuCl(DMSO)3(NH=C(R) az- κ^2 N,N)]OTf (R = Me, Ph; az = pz, indz) after chloride abstraction.
+The 1,2-azolylamidino complexes and the parent 1,2-azole complexes are active both as electro- and photocatalysts for the reduction of CO2, as demonstrated by proof-ofconcept trials that led to the production of CO and trace amounts of formate.
+These results open the door to new complexes displaying this interesting behaviour since, so far, the use of Ru(II) mono(bipy) complexes was limited to carbonyl complexes of the type [Ru(bipy)(CO)2X2].
+The fact that 1,2-azolylamidino ligands with different electronic and steric features may be easily obtained in situ may encourage future developments in this area, given the decisive role of the presence of substituents of the diimine ligand on the electrocatalytic reduction of CO_2 .

-Experimental Section
+Experimental section